hadronized/blog/luminance_design.md

 > *sneaking out…*

 Feel free to dig in the code of Céleri Rémoulade [here](https://github.com/phaazon/celeri-remoulade).
-It’s demoscene code, so it had been rushed on before the release – read: it’s not as read as I wanted it to be.
+It’s demoscene code, so it had been rushed on before the release – read: it’s not as clean as I wanted it to be.

 I’ll provide you with more information in the next weeks, but I prefer spending my spare time writing code than explaining what I’m gonna do – and missing the time to actually do it. ;)